THE DEPARTMENT OF

 UNM-Taos Department of Fine Arts, Film and Digital Media alumni have attended prestigious art schools, won national cash art prizes, placed artwork and films in major collections and film festivals, and gained employment in museums, galleries, the film industry

 and art education.

 The Department of Fine Arts, Film and Digital Media is open to everyone who wants to explore their artistic practice, including non-degree seeking students.
-There are a variety of enrollment options, and UNM-Taos advisors and the Chair of Fine Arts and Digital Media are ready to assist you.
+There are a variety of enrollment options, and UNM-Taos advisors and the Chair of Fine Arts, Film and Digital Media are ready to assist you.

 The Department offers an Associate of Fine Arts, an Associate of Arts in Film and Digital Media Arts, a Film Technician Certificate, and a Graphic Design Certificate.
 Fine Arts courses include a variety of studio disciplines, including art practices, drawing, painting, sculpture, ceramics, metals, photography, and printmaking as well as art history.
 The FDMA program offers filmmaking, graphics, animation, and multimedia using digital tools in preparation for a career in media arts.
 Students are supported in following their personal goals beyond community college including pursuing degrees or working within the art community of Taos and beyond.

 In addition to art studio, film and media, and art history courses, the Department also provides students with a variety of resources including professional development workshops, open figure drawing, internships, work/study employment, scholarships, and studio space for select classes.
 The Atrium Gallery provides opportunities for students to exhibit work, curate shows, and work directly with professional artists.